Housing in Victoria, Australia: Rental housing

 Rental housing in Victoria is currently in high demand under pressure from high population growth.
 As a result, rental housing can be difficult to obtain, particularly affordable rental housing.
 Prospective tenants often offer to pay more rent, several months rent up front and other incentives to landlords to secure housing.
 There is currently little or no rent control implemented in Victoria.

 Public housing

 Public housing in Victoria is characterised by a general lack of availability and quality, many residents in public housing tend to be low income earners.
 Infrastructure for public housing is characterised by high-rise buildings built in Melbourne by the Housing Commission of Victoria in the 1960s, almost all of which are still in use today.
 More recent public housing projects have been of a low to low-medium density.

 Access to public housing in Victoria can be difficult as many prospective residents must wait on a waiting lists until rooms and apartments become available.
 There is a general lack of investment in public housing, leading to a lack of availability and quality.

-As with many other areas, public housing in Victoria is often associated with increases in various types of crime, isolation and general insecurity when compared with private housing.
+Similar to other states and territories in Australia, public housing in Victoria is considered to be stigmatised, and often perceived and "framed as places of danger, drugs and vice".
+This stigma, amongst other factors, can result in people who live in public housing experiencing prejudice and vilification.